 - Living-Learning Communities: Live with students who are interested in the same things you are and gain access to academic support to help you achieve your goals.

-Who You Will Live With
+Who You'll Live With

 Most buildings offer traditional dormitory style with standard bedrooms and shared washrooms and lounges.
 All buildings are co-ed, though same-gender floors and washrooms are available.
 The standard single dormitory-style room is approximately 8.5 by 12.5 feet (106 square feet).
 The Keele campus also has some suite-style residences that include ensuite kitchens and bathrooms, which are typically shared by two or six students.
 You can select your own roommate on your application or have one selected for you through a compatibility questionnaire.